Last Updated on February 16, 2026

 By Jim Ferri

-Many travelers to Italy hit only the “big name” spots: Rome, Venice, Florence, Bologna, the Amalfi, etc. Lucca, however, is a wonderful Italian town that relatively few travelers know.
-That’s unfortunate, since it differs from it’s Italian siblings in many ways.
+Many travelers to Italy only visit the “big name” spots: Rome, Venice, Florence, Bologna, the Amalfi, etc. Lucca, however, is a wonderful Italian town in Tuscany that relatively few travelers know.
+That’s unfortunate, since it differs from it’s siblings in many ways.

-It first caught my attention years ago while I was reading an article in The New York Times.
-The author, Mark Bittman, soon to become the Time’s food columnist, rated Lucca’s cuisine as “the best in Tuscany.”
-I jotted a mental note to seek it out the next time I was in Tuscany, or, in fact, anywhere near Tuscany, one of the top places to visit in Italy.
+It first caught my attention years ago while reading an article in The New York Times that rated the cuisine in Lucca, Italy as “the best in Tuscany.”
+I jotted a mental note to seek it out the next time I was in Tuscany, or, in fact, anywhere near Tuscany.

 Years later, in western Tuscany with my wife, daughter and son-in-law, I had my opportunity.
-Driving north from Pisa we turned eastward towards Lucca in search of the subject of Bittman’s column.
+Driving north from Pisa, we turned eastward towards Lucca in search of a meal.

-In addition to wonderful food, I also discovered a feast of medieval streets and buildings, all scattered about the city.
-In fact, the street grid still follows the pattern laid out by the Romans in 180 BC.
+In addition to wonderful food, we also discovered a feast of medieval streets and buildings scattered about the city.
+In fact, Lucca’s street grid still follows the pattern laid out by the Romans in 180 BC.

 Lucca’s Renaissance Ramparts